StudioForty9/HeyStaks/README.md

 ------------
 The module is currently limited in the following ways:

-* It does not support multiple websites / stores.
-This is due to the fact that only the default store is sent across to HeyStaks during Indexing.
-This will be resolved in future versions.
 * The number of results available for each filter in the Layered Navigation is not correct.